 Action # Action Item Status 7.1 Restate and provide the correct number of inspections in its Annual Report for all previous years.
-Completed Target completion - June 30, 2022 (Revised from Dec.
-31, 2022) 7.2 Conduct periodic verification of inspection counts.
-Completed Target completion - Jun.
+Completed Target completion - June 30, 2022 (Revised from previous years.
+Dec.
+31, 2022) Completed 7.2 7.2 Conduct periodic verification of inspection counts.
+Target completion - Jun.
 30, 2022 (Revised from Dec.
-31, 2021) 7.3 Track all trigger events for inspections in one place.
-Completed
+31, 2021) Track all trigger events for inspections in Completed 7.3 one place.
 Target completion - Dec.
-31, 2021 7.4 Track, monitor, analyze inspections by types and non-compliance.
-Completed Target completion - Jun.
+31, 2021 Completed 7.4 7.4 Track, monitor, analyze inspections by types and non-compliance.
+Target completion - Jun.
 30, 2022 (Revised from Sept.
 30, 2021) 7.5 Publicly report on outcomes of inspections.
 In Progress (on schedule) Target completion - Dec.
 31, 2023 (Revised from Dec.
 31, 2024)

-- Work underway to implement a digital tracking system for inspections - Monthly meetings are being conducted by the BAO compliance teams to discuss potential inspections that arise out of complaints or late filings - Bi-weekly meetings are being conducted by the BAO compliance teams and the Registrar to discuss operators that require additional oversight by the Registrar such as the placing of conditions or issuing cease and desists - BAO has formalized the process regarding managerial verification of the number of current inspections for annual reporting purposes - BAO has re-classified inspections into various depth and range categories for the past five fiscal years and updated the past annual reports with a note to include the re-statement of past inspection figures - BAO is manually tracking inspections until the Customer Relationship Management (CRM) software system is live
+- Work underway to implement a digital tracking system for inspections - Monthly meetings are being conducted by the BAO compliance teams to discuss potential inspections that arise out of complaints or late filings - Bi-weekly meetings are being conducted by the BAO compliance teams and the Registrar to discuss operators that require additional oversight by the Registrar such as the placing of conditions or issuing cease and desist orders - BAO has formalized the process regarding managerial verification of the number of current inspections for annual reporting purposes - BAO has re-classified inspections into various depth and range categories for the past five fiscal years and updated the past annual reports with a note to include the re-statement of past inspection figures

-Weekly inspection team meetings to continue and inspections are being conducted to follow up on deficiencies that are not corrected within six to nine months, for significantly non-compliant licensees BAO is working with its external IT vendor to implement a new Customer Relationship Management (CRM) software system to track inspections and enable a public register to return results on the outcomes of inspections
+- BAO is manually tracking inspections until the Customer Relationship Management (CRM) software system is live - Weekly inspection team meetings to continue and inspections are being conducted to follow up on deficiencies that are not corrected within six to nine months, for significantly non-compliant licensees

+BAO is working with its external IT vendor to implement a new Customer Relationship Management (CRM) software system to track inspections and enable a public register to return results on the outcomes of inspections